 - The maximum appointment during the school year (Autumn, Winter and Spring Quarters) is 50% (20 hours per week).The minimum assistantship appointment is 10% (4 hours per week), and higher appointments must be in increments of 5% (2 hours per week).
 No 45% appointments are allowed.

-- Minimum RA and TA salaries are set each year by the Vice Provost for Graduate Education.
+- Minimum RA and TA salaries are set each year by Stanford and announced by Vice Provost for Graduate Education.
 Schools and departments may pay a student more, but not less, than these minimums.

 - Tuition Allowance (TAL) is proportional to the size of the student's appointment, and is paid for a full quarter.